NYUAppSec/appsec_hw3/README.md

 ## Part 1: Setting up Your Environment

 To complete this assignment, you will need Docker, minikube, and kubectl.
-Installing this is not simple, and is highly platform dependent.
+Installing this is not simple, and is highly platform-dependent.
 Rather than detail how to install this software on different platforms, this document instead links to the relevant information on how to install these tools at their official sites.